IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Dataverse for DOIs
 ++++++++++++++++++++++++++++++

-Out of the box, Dataverse is configured to register DOIs for each dataverse, dataset, and file.
+By default Dataverse attempts to register DOIs for each dataverse, dataset, and file under a test authority, though you must register for your own credentials as explained above.

 Here are the configuration options for DOIs:

 **JVM Options:**